LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/boys-are-just-like-girls.md

 both were young and fearful

-of the kind that tastes so well,
+of the kind that tastes well,

+bittersweet but sweet,

-so she kept it to herself,
+she kept it to herself,

 that was such a shame.